Neutron-star seismology with realistic, finite-temperature nuclear matter: Thermodynamics and the equation of state

 In many neutron-star calculations, further assumptions about the nuclear physics are made.
-One common assumption is that the matter maintains $\beta$ equilibrium, $\mu_\Delta = 0$, which reduces the number of independent variables by one and leads to a two-parameter equation of state $\varepsilon = \varepsilon(s, n_\text{b})$.
-This equilibrium corresponds to when electron-capture and neutron-decay reactions balance \cite{2018PhRvC..98f5806A}.
+For mature, isolated neutron stars, it is common to treat the matter as cold, $T = 0$, which reduces the number of independent variables by one and leads to a two-parameter equation of state $\varepsilon = \varepsilon(n_\text{b}, Y_\text{e})$.
+A second common assumption is that the matter maintains (cold) $\beta$ equilibrium, $\mu_\Delta = 0$.
+This equilibrium corresponds to a balance in the weak nuclear interactions, including electron capture and neutron decay \cite{2018PhRvC..98f5806A}.
 Chemical equilibrium is a reasonable approximation when the dynamics are much slower than the nuclear-reaction timescales, but will inevitably break down in the opposite regime \cite{1992ApJ...395..240R,2019MNRAS.489.4043A}.
-A second common assumption is that the matter is cold, $T = 0$, such that we end up with
+Under these assumptions, we end up with